anshravalll/yt-membership/README.md

 **yt-membership** is a Python-based tool designed to simultaneously download and upload all member-exclusive videos from YouTube.
 This tool leverages the `yt-dlp` library to manage video downloads and supports various output configurations, including video files, thumbnails, subtitles, descriptions, and JSON information.

-> **Note**: This tool is currently in development and may undergo significant changes.
+> **Note**: This tool is currently under development and may undergo significant changes.

 ## Features